I’m moving home for a new contract – can I claim relocation expenses?

 Any qualifying removal expenses must fall into one of six categories:

-To qualify for any of the above expenses, the recent employment contract must be within reasonable travelling distance to the new place of residence, but not the former.
-Legally, there’s no distance specified but all claims are meticulously assessed, with time, distance and level of inconvenience taken into consideration.
+To qualify, the new contract must be within reasonable travelling distance of the new residence, but not the old one.
+Legally, there’s no distance set out, but HMRC will assess time, distance and level of inconvenience when reviewing claims.

-Other relocation costs which can / cannot be claimed
+Other relocation costs you can and cannot claim

-Often, people are surprised by how many benefits fall under relocation expenses.
-It’s a comprehensive list, but generally, all fees and additional costs relating to a house move fall within the bracket.
-This includes estate agency fees, stamp duty tax and even the cost of replacing domestic goods where those in the former home are unsuitable for installation in the new property.
+Many benefits fall under relocation expenses.
+Generally, all fees and additional costs related to a house move are included.
+This can cover estate agency fees, stamp duty, and even the cost of replacing domestic goods where those from the old home are unsuitable in the new property.

-Any subsidies provided because sale and rent prices are higher in a new area cannot be claimed through relocation expenses, nor can any compensation where a loss is reported in a house sale.
-Other factors that do not qualify are mortgage interest repayments on an existing home, council tax bills or the redirection of mail.
+However, you cannot claim subsidies because property prices or rents are higher in a new area.
+Nor can you claim compensation for a loss made on a house sale.
+Other non-qualifying costs include mortgage interest on an existing home, council tax bills, or the cost of redirecting mail.

-Any non-qualifying costs or qualifying costs that exceed £8,000 must be reported to HMRC via P11D forms and are not exempt from PAYE tax or national insurance.
+Any non-qualifying costs, or qualifying costs above £8,000, must be reported to HMRC on a P11D form and are subject to PAYE tax and national insurance.

 IR35 considerations

-For more information on claiming relocation expenses, please click here.
+For more detail on claiming relocation expenses, see the official HMRC guidance.

 Our Partner Accountants